Exploring the world is great but can also take its toll on your body. So, here are some pain relieving travel gifts for your adventurous loved ones.

 But there's no doubt that one of these lumbar pillows can really help you to sit more comfortably and without as much pain, no matter how crappy the seats are.

-3. A Neck Pillow To Avoid Neck & Shoulder Pain
+3. A Travel Pillow To Avoid Neck & Shoulder Pain

 Another way that people injure themselves on long journeys is by falling asleep while sitting upright on plane and coach seats.